NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/intro_events.md

 by many colleagues

 This workshop is free of charge and is open to anyone interested - registration for the CDISC Interchange main conference is not required.
-You can register either through the main conference [here](https://www.cdisc.org/events/interchange/2022-europe-interchange){target=_blank} or only for the event [here](https://www.cdisc.org/form/cosa-openstudybuilder-workshop-b){target=_blank}.
+You can register either through the main conference [here](https://www.cdisc.org/events/interchange/2022-europe-interchange){target=_blank}.
+Finally select the conference and the workshop or only the workshop after providing all details first.

 At this workshop we will briefly present